 Well, in addition to the vibrant, eye-catching blue it’s incorporated into its profile image and many pictures, Oreo uses clever video shorts.
 Viewers love the 10- to 15-second clips.

-Shipping company FedEx has mastered the art and science of presenting user generated content (UGC) for a more engaging Instagram feed that’s surely less costly to produce and manage.
+Shipping company FedEx has mastered the art and science of presenting user-generated content (UGC) for a more engaging Instagram feed that’s surely less costly to produce and manage.

 The brand shares colorful photos taken by its fans in its Instagram business account, usually featuring a FedEx vehicle of some variety out doing its thing.
 The result is a personable and interesting stream of content the company really didn’t have to work that hard to curate.
 Brilliant!

 Nike uses celebrities and real athletes to capture the attention and interest of fans through its Instagram business account, but what it does once it has your attention is what’s truly masterful.

-Instead of just sending people to the company website’s homepage, Nike is using that clickable link space on its profile to feature the campaign’s landing page (current version seen above).
+Instead of just sending people to the company website homepage, Nike is using that clickable link space on its profile to feature the campaign’s landing page (current version seen above).
 Nike knows that viral success is great, but there has to be a point to it if you’re in business.

 While crowdsourcing and UGC can be great content-creation tactics for some brands, big-ticket items such as cars warrant the highest-quality creative your budget can buy.

 Audi’s Instagram business account is full of posts that are visually stunning, colorful, and polished.
 The company has amassed more than 4.4 million followers with its feature focuses and action shots.

 The iconic fashion brand regularly earns tens of thousands of likes for its fashion-plate posts on its Instagram business account.
 However, Gucci has a strategy of using behind-the-scenes shots, too, which wins it much love from fans.

 I love, love, love GE’s Instagram business account, because it really proves that any type of brand can find success on Instagram.
 GE’s products aren’t as sexy as cars or travel, nor are they as visually interesting as, say, makeup or fashion.

 Take a page from GE’s book and get creative.
-Think of the different ways you could tell your company’s story that are visual, attention grabbing, and engaging.
+Think of the different ways you could tell your company’s story that are visual, attention-grabbing, and engaging.

 Be a Unicorn in a Sea of Donkeys

-Get my very best Unicorn marketing & entrepreneurship growth hacks:
+Get my very best unicorn marketing growth hacking strategies:

-- Sign up to have them sent to your email directly
+- Sign up to have them sent to your email directly.

-- Sign up for occasional Facebook Messenger Marketing news & tips via Facebook Messenger.
+- Sign up for occasional Chat Marketing news & tips via Facebook Messenger.